Women's European Volleyball Championship

 The Women's European Volleyball Championship is the official competition for senior women's national volleyball teams of Europe, organized by the European Volleyball Confederation (CEV).
 The initial gap between championships was variable, but since 1975 they have been awarded every two years.
-The current champion is Turkey, which won its first title at the 2023 tournament.
+The current champion is Turkey, which won its first back-to-back titles at the 2023 and 2026 editions.